 Media & Design Internship at Environmental NGO in Cape Town

 Greenpop is a young but fast-growing organization that runs tree planting and eco-education projects in Southern Africa.
 They also activate large groups of people and involve them in their green mission.
-With their strong focus on well-designed and original communications material, Greenpop often looks for graphic designers, photographers or filmmakers to join their team and contribute to its exciting green message.
-You’ll get heaps of experience in design and art direction while being part of a high-energy group of people achieving great things.
+With their strong focus on well-designed and original communications material, Greenpop often looks for graphic designers, photographers, or filmmakers to join their team and contribute to its message of sustainability.
+You’ll get heaps of experience in design and art direction, while being part of a high-energy group of people achieving great things.

 ORGANIZATION

 Greenpop is motivated by the vision of a world in which people and nature thrive together.
-Since they kickstarted their programs in 2010, the team has planted over 190,000 trees and activated over 300,000 citizens to get active in protecting their environment.
+They aim to empower the public to get active (not anxious) about the future of our planet.

 Their programs: